First All-Female Spacewalk In History Scheduled For 2 Astronauts

 Women have been makings strides all over the world in almost every field of late, and according to ABC 57 News, you can add “as astronauts” to that list.

-The publication announced that for the first time in history, a spacewalk up at the international space station is scheduled to take place with an all-female crew.
-Expedition 59, which is planned for March 29, will be carried out by Anne McClain and Christina Koch for NASA,
+The publication announced that, for the first time in history, a spacewalk on the international space station is scheduled to take place — with an all-female crew.
+Expedition 59, which is planned for March 29, will be carried out by Anne McClain and Christina Koch for NASA.

 To make the accomplishment even more incredible, Canadian Space Agency flight controller Kristen Facciol will be providing the ground support for the pair from Houston.
 Unable to contain her excitement at the rather momentous occasion, Facciol took to Twitter to break the news on March 1.